johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 # The Distributed Multi-Signer Model

-The primary difference between monolithic and distributed multi-signer is that the former has a central “controller” while the latter doesn’t.
+The primary difference between monolithic and distributed multi-signer is that the former has a central "controller" while the latter doesn't.
 But there is still an absolute need for synchronization between the different participants in the distributed multi-signer setup.

 There are three immediate aspects for the design of a distributed multi-signer architecture:

- * The first is “transport”: how to communicate between the individual instances in a multi-signer system.
+ * The first is "transport": how to communicate between the individual instances in a multi-signer system.
- * The second is “synchronization”: who decides what changes are needed where.
+ * The second is "synchronization": who decides what changes are needed where.
  * The third is source of truth for different types of zone data.
 The zone owner is the source of truth for all unsigned zone data,